blinkdog/sansa/README.md

     var b = { array: [4, 5, 6] };
     a.array[3] = b;
     b.array[3] = a;
+    var Arya = require('sansa').Arya;
-    var sansa = require('sansa');
+    var arya = new Arya();
-    sansa.save(a);
+    arya.save(a, mem.output, function(err, uuid) {
+        // no error here, just a uuid
+    });

-If you need circular arrays, you'll need to modify Sansa to accomodate your objects, or your objects to accomodate Sansa.
+If you need circular arrays, you'll need to modify sansa to accomodate your objects, or your objects to accomodate sansa.

 ## Development

-In order to make modifications to Sansa, you'll need to establish a development environment:
+In order to make modifications to sansa, you'll need to establish a development environment:

     git clone https://github.com/blinkdog/sansa.git
+    cd sansa
+    ./configure
     npm install
     cake rebuild

+### Code Coverage
+You can see the [istanbul](https://www.npmjs.com/package/istanbul) coverage report for sansa with a task in the cake file:

+    cake coverage

+This task will attempt to open the coverage report in a new tab in Mozilla Firefox.
+If you use another browser, you'll need to modify the `Cakefile` to specify your preferred command for viewing the coverage report.

+### Source files
+The source files are located in `src/main/coffee`.

-The source files are located in src/coffee
+The test source files are located in `src/test/coffee`.

-## Why is it named 'Sansa'?

-Arya Stark is my favorite character from [A Song of Ice and Fire](http://en.wikipedia.org/wiki/A_Song_of_Ice_and_Fire), so I wrote an object graph serialization library for Java, and named it after her.

-This library written in CoffeeScript for Node.js is the sister library to Arya.
-It does object graph serialization for JavaScript.
-So I named this library after Arya Stark's sister, Sansa Stark.

 ## License

-Sansa is Copyright 2013 Patrick Meade.
+sansa is Copyright 2015 Patrick Meade.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as